ryanrkeller/CMS1-2210_ColesonHarrisonKeller/Homework/homework02/homework02.md

 - Registers are internal storage locations within the CPU.
 They are used to hold the address of the next instruction, data for an instruction from memory, or the results of an operation.

 15. What is one difference between Application software and System software?
-- Applications are programs like games and other types of apps that the user directly interacts with.
+- Applications are programs like games and other types of applications that the user directly interacts with.
 System software is what the applications use to run.

 16. Is the phrase cmp rdi, rsi machine language?
 - No, it is assembly language